erickzhao/gmail-selenium-test/README.md

 ```
 Error flow: Sending emails with an image attachment to an invalid recipient
-Given an email draft is addressed to someone with someone else as a Cc
+Given an email draft addressed to someone with someone else as a Cc (with one email invalid)
 And I have chosen a single image to be attached from my local computer
 When I send the email
 Then the draft should remain open